arsonistgopher/jkafkaexporter/README.md

 ## Usage

-`./jkafkaexporter -identity vmx01 -kafkaperiod 1 -kafkaport 9092 -kafkahost localhost -password Passw0rd -username bob -sshport 22 -target 10.42.0.132`
+`./jkafkaexporter -identity vmx01 -kafkaperiod 1 -kafkahost localhost:9092 -password Passw0rd -username bob -sshport 22 -target 10.42.0.132`

-You can also put an ampersand after the invocation to push the application in to the background.
+If you want to run this in the background or as a service, my advice here is to put it in a Docker container (see the Dockerfile).

 Also, this application can also work with ssh-keys using the '-sshkey` switch which the argument is the fully qualified path to the ssh-private key.
 Ensure the public key has been installed on to the Junos device in question.

-Currently, collectors include: alarm, environment, interfaces and routing-engine.
-With relative ease you should be able to create a custom collector based on the existing patterns in the aforementioned collectors.
-Include the import in `main.go` at both the package import section and relevant code section.
+The collector pattern allows for easy custom creation of a collector and insertion into the application.
+Simply copy an existing collector, modify code and rename files to suite.
+Then, include the import in `main.go` at both the package import section and relevant code section.
 See examples below:

 ```go
     import (